Les Kellett

-Leslie Kellett (1915 – 9 January 2002) was a British professional wrestler who rose to prominence due to the popularity of televised wrestling in the 1960s and 1970s.
-He was born in Laisterdyke, Bradford, West Riding of Yorkshire, the son of Bill Kellett, a Bradford engineer, and Sarah Kellett.
+Leslie Kellett (11 May 1915 – 9 January 2002) was an English professional wrestler who rose to prominence due to the popularity of televised wrestling in the 1960s and 1970s.
+He was born in Laisterdyke, Bradford, West Riding of Yorkshire, the son of Bill Kellett, an engineer, and Sarah Kellett.

 Les was an engineer in the merchant navy and was demobbed in Manchester, where a meeting with Joe Hill led him to consider life as a professional wrestler.
-During the 1950s he earned between £40 and £50 and was fighting five to six times a week all over the country.
-In the 1960s Kellett was nominated for the ITV Sports Personality of the Year and was presented to Prince Philip at the Royal Albert Hall in the 1970s.
+During the 1950s he earned £50 a week, wrestling nationwide.
+In the 1960s Kellett was nominated for ITV's Sports Personality of the Year and met Prince Philip in the 1970s.

 In the 1970s, he could regularly be seen on ITV's Saturday afternoon sports show-case, World of Sport.
 Although well known for his comic antics he was respected and feared in equal measure by his fellow professionals and was regarded as one of the toughest opponents in the sport.
 One of his standard tactics was to appear punch-drunk and almost defeated in a match, before suddenly recovering his ability and delivering the decisive move.